 No participants experienced headaches during or after using a wired phone.

 All the headaches occurred when people were using mobile phones with low-level radiofrequency radiation (RFR) below the allowable limits.

-Based on this information, and considering how close your phone is to your head while you’re sleeping, it’s safe to say that it’s likely that you could experience a headache from sleeping with your phone under your pillow.
+Considering how close your phone is to your head while you’re sleeping, you can experience a headache from sleeping with your phone under your pillow.

 Does Sleeping Next To A Phone Cause Cancer?

-While there’s no scientific evidence directly linking mobile phone usage to cancer, there’s evidence that mobile phone radiation could be carcinogenic.
+While there’s no scientific evidence directly linking mobile phone usage to cancer, there’s the potential for mobile phone radiation to be carcinogenic.

-Simply sleeping next to your phone isn’t likely to cause cancer.
-However, long-term use of cell phones can lead to the development of cancer later.
+Simply sleeping next to your phone is unlikely to cause cancer.
+However, the long-term usage of cell phones can lead to the development of cancer later in life.

 The Indian Journal of Occupational & Environmental Medicine stated that the International Agency for Research on Cancer had classified radiofrequency electromagnetic fields associated with cell phone use as possibly carcinogenic to humans.